miguelrios0517/AppointmentManager/README.md

+# Appointment Manager

 AppointmentManager is now available online! https://appointment-management-s-df6d3.web.app/

-*Email and password are only used for authentication.
-Nothing will be mailed to you (no confirmation).
-You could use a fake login if you'd prefer.*
+*Email and password are used for authentication only.
+You could use a email if you'd prefer.
+Nothing is emailed to you. *

+Use AppointmentManager to keep track of your interpreting appointments!
+The program was originally designed and built for a medical interpreter who needed a more efficient way to manage their patients, appointments, providers, documentation and more.

+Currently the program provides...
+1) appointment manager
+2) patient directory
+3) calendar
+4) dashboard

+This program was made using React.
+The program is linked to a firestore database and hosted on a firebase server.

 # Getting Started with Create React App